1960–61 Queens Park Rangers F.C. season

-The 1960-61 Queens Park Rangers season was the club's 70th season of existence and their 9th back in the Football League Third Division following their relegation in the 1951–52 season.
+The 1960–61 Queens Park Rangers season was the club's 70th season of existence and their 9th back in the Football League Third Division following their relegation in the 1951–52 season.
 QPR finished 3rd in their league campaign, missing promotion back to the second division by two points.
 QPR were eliminated in the second round of the FA Cup.

-In the season, QPR reverted back to blue and white hooped shirts.
-In December, QPR embarked on an 11 game unbeaten run.
-The run started with QPR's biggest win over the season, in a 9-2 victory with Tranmere Rovers on the 3rd.
+In the season, QPR reverted to blue and white hooped shirts.
+In December, QPR embarked on an 11-game unbeaten run.
+The run started with QPR's biggest win over the season, in a 9–2 victory with Tranmere Rovers on the 3rd.

 Winger Clive Clark moved to first division West Bromwich Albion for a fee of £17,000 in January 1961.